Antaine/FinalYearProject/Journal.md

 Basic forum -A

 Week 8 -
 Updated firebase security to only allow updates if user is logged in - A

+Semester 2 -

+Week 1 - Colin and I have moved to Galway.
+Whilw this has slowed down progress on the project we expect that we will catch up on the work duw to faster internet and being in the same house - A
+As well we are reviwing our work and updating our plan accordingly as well as begining the dissertation. - A